Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-characters.md

 We provide a list with the characters, but you can know which ones are used with the `--verbose` option.
 Moreover, it will be sorted from less bright to more bright.

-You can specify multiple sets by separating them with a comma, like `-d box_all,nerd`
+You can specify multiple sets by separating them with a comma, like `-d box_all, nerd`

 The possible dicts are: